 Three Ukrainians associated with the hacking group FIN7 have been arrested in Europe in connection with hacks of more than 100 U.S. companies that led to tens of millions of dollars in losses, Reuters reported Wednesday, citing U.S. officials and court documents.
 From the report: Fin7 has been linked to breaches affecting hotels bearing the name of U.S. President Donald Trump, Whole Foods, Chipotle, Saks Fifth Avenue and Lord & Taylor, according to cyber security firm Trend Micro.
 The suspects, Fedir Hladyr, Dmytro Fedorov and Andrii Kolpakov, were arrested in Europe between January and June of this year, the Justice Department said on Wednesday.
 Hladyr is in U.S. custody and U.S. authorities are seeking extradition of the other two, the department said.
 The three were arrested in connection with computer hacks to steal customer payment card data and other information from more than 100 U.S. companies, the department said.Read Replies (0)

 By msmash from Slashdot's security-woes department

-By msmash from Slashdot's bad-taste department
+By msmash from Slashdot's your-time-has-come department